 Therefore, your safety stock level must be high enough to cover your vendor’s delivery times, sufficient enough to cover your customers’ demand, but not so high that your business loses money because of high carrying costs.

 This is where your inventory min max calculation comes in: determining the level that triggers a reorder, and also the maximum order that you should make.

 It’s a balancing act for sure, but it does work.
 Businesses make it work all the time and yours can as well.
-Here’s an example of how a company can determine its safety stocking levels:

 The inventory must incorporate the vendor’s lead time on delivery.
 Let’s assume Company A has a vendor with a standard transit time of 10 business days.
 These 10 days would be the time it takes the vendor to deliver product.
 In this case, Company A would need to account for the 10 business days when calculating their safety stock.